UniversalDependencies/docs/_hy/feat/VerbForm.md

 ### <a name="Part">`Part`</a>: participle, verbal adjective

-Participle is a non-finite verb form that shares properties of verbs and adjectives.
-In Armenian it may be used to form complex tenses and can be also used purely adjectively.
+Participles are non-finite verb forms that share properties of verbs and adjectives.
+In Armenian, some participles may be used to form complex tenses and can also be used adjectively.
+Nevertheless, they are always annotated as [verb](VERB).

-In Modern Armenian grammar, _converbs_ and _participles_ are distinguished.
-However, since the UD definition `Part` partially covers the use of converbs, we use the same label for both.
-We use _converb_ only for the adverbial participle (see below).
+In Modern Armenian grammar, _converbs_ and _participles_ are not distinguished.
+Since the UD definition `Part` partially covers the use of converbs, we use the same label for both.
+We use _converb_ only for the adverbial participle, e.g. _վազելիս_/_vazelis_ “while running”, _խաղալիս_/_xaġalis_ “while playing” (see below).

-Note, that the so-called _negative participle_ is used to form negated periphrastic conditional forms.
+Note that the so-called _negative participle_ is used to form negated periphrastic conditional forms.
 We mark them [Connegative]().

 Armenian has seven types of participles: